The Significance of a 1938 Passover Order Form

 - 2 min read

-Explore the full collection of rare pre-war German-Jewish business flyers, each a testament to lives lived, businesses run, and traditions upheld in the shadow of catastrophe.
+Explore our collection of rare pre-war German-Jewish business flyers, each a testament to lives lived, businesses run, and traditions upheld in the shadow of catastrophe.

 .png)